-After several testings, I have finally put together some sets of DIY papercut patterns, available at my Etsy shop.
-Yay!
+After several testings, I have finally put together a few sets of DIY papercut patterns

-All you will need is a knife (I recommend an X-Acto knife with the #11 blade) and a self-healing cutting mat .
+All you will need is a knife (I recommend an X-Acto knife with the #11 blade) and a self-healing cutting mat.
 This is a great opportunity for you to give papercutting a try.
-These pieces won’t only make great gifts but they will also be a therapeutic activity to enjoy.
-From personal experience I can say that papercutting is one of the most relaxing activities that I have ever practiced.
+These pieces make great gifts but this is also a therapeutic activity to enjoy.
+From personal experience, I can say that papercutting is one of the most relaxing activities that I have ever practiced.
 I see it as a form of meditation.

 Let’s start by taking a look at this pattern featuring Peter Rabbit.
 Do you see the numbers?
 Each number is a little “island” within the general design.
 We are basically going to cut out these islands, one at a time, following the numerical order.
-The black broken lines that you notice here are just a way to turn large spaces into islands.
+The black dashed lines that you notice here are used to turn large spaces into “islands”.

 Before you start working on the first pattern, I HIGHLY RECOMMEND to take a piece of paper and make some cuts on it just to “warm up”.
-To start cutting, hold the knife in the position that is most comfortable to you.
+To start cutting, hold the knife in the position that is most comfortable for you.
 I do it in the same way that I hold a pen.
-Below is a practice sheet that I encourage you to download, print out on regular office paper, and cut.
-It will give you confidence to start up.
+Below is a practice sheet that I encourage you to download and print out on regular office paper for practice.
+It will give you the confidence needed to start up this adventure.
 Yes!
 You can do it!

 Here you can see how I just cut out the island #1.
 You will be doing this with your knife, and my number one advice is: enjoy the process and relax.
 Imagine that you’re a surgeon doing an exciting “operation” in order to bring your pattern to life.
 While making the cuts, hold the paper with your other hand for more control and rotate it as needed.